‘Planned adaptability’ and ‘flexible steel’? These aren’t paradoxes; they’re the key to sustainability in any new steel construction.

 Now we’re all even more acutely aware that our only constant is change, planning for change – thinking for the future, as well as current, use of our buildings – is vital.
 The use of steel allows us to reduce the long-term carbon footprint of a building; offering an ongoing environmental benefit.

-Stay at the forefront of industry insights like this by following us on LinkedIn
+Alternatively, you can stay at the forefront of industry insights like this by following us on LinkedIn